Home › Chronicles › Chronicle Two

 The Guardian Manifesto — Where It Actually Came From

 CompAI Chronicles was never supposed to stand alone.
-The plan was for it to run alongside Compsultation, LLC — my AI consulting business — as the blog side of that work.
+The plan was for it to run alongside Compsultation, LLC, my AI consulting business, as the blog side of that work.
 People didn't know what AI was, how to use it, or how it fit into their day, and that gap is what I set out to fill.

 But something kept showing up.
 Every interview.
 Every discovery call.
 Every questionnaire I handed a potential client.
-It wasn't one conversation — it was the same hole appearing over and over, conversation after conversation: Security.
+It wasn't one conversation.
+It was the same hole appearing over and over, conversation after conversation: Security.

 Not passwords and firewalls.
 Something underneath that.
 People didn't know how to hold a boundary with AI.
 They didn't know where they stood next to it.
-So I started writing guidelines — practical, almost clinical — to help people protect themselves with a tool most of them didn't understand yet.
+So I started writing guidelines, practical, almost clinical, to help people protect themselves with a tool most of them didn't understand yet.

 Here's how it actually became something bigger.
-I was on a walk one morning, brainstorming out loud with AI the way I do most mornings, and I asked it to build me a questionnaire — something that would get past what I thought I should say and surface what I actually believed.
+I was on a walk one morning, brainstorming out loud with AI the way I do most mornings, and I asked it to build me a questionnaire.
+Something that would get past what I thought I should say and surface what I actually believed.
 Bias.
 Experience.
 AI philosophy.
 What I was really living, not what sounded good.

-Same walk, same conversation — a word jumped out at me that I'd never written before: Hum(AI)n.
+Same walk, same conversation.
+A word jumped out at me that I'd never written before: Hum(AI)n.
 I'm not unpacking that here.
 It deserves its own telling and it's going to get one.
 I just want you to know it was born in the same breath as the Manifesto.
 They came from the same place, the same morning.

-That fourth one — the Subordinate Mind, the idea that AI is a brilliant clerk but a terrible king — is where most of my own conviction lives.
+That fourth one.
+The Subordinate Mind, the idea that AI is a brilliant clerk but a terrible king, is where most of my own conviction lives.
 There's more to say about that one than fits here.
 It's getting a Chronicle of its own.

 For now, here's what I want you to take from this one: the Guardian Manifesto didn't arrive as a single moment of clarity.
 It came from a long pattern of conversations, an ordinary walk, and a set of questions I had to answer honestly about myself before I asked anyone else to consider them.